gdt050579/AppCUI-rs/docs/chapter-2/backends.md

-# Terminals
+# Backends

-AppCUI supports various terminals (but each one comes with advantages and drawbacks).
+AppCUI supports various backends (but each one comes with advantages and drawbacks).

 ## OS Support